What is land tax?

 - lots owned by a home unit company.

-If you own land in another state, contact that state’s tax office for information on your obligations and entitlements.
+If you own land in other states, it does not affect your liability for land tax in Queensland.
+Contact the relevant state’s tax office for information on your obligations and entitlements.

 Shared ownership of land